ECrecords/rp-pico-workshop/workshop/gpio/README.md

 This section will show a on-board demonstration of using the `Pin` class along with interrupts.

-Wire your breadboard with the RP-RP2 and push buttons to resemble the wiring diagram bellow.
+Wire your breadboard with the RP-RP2 and push buttons to resemble the wiring diagram below.

 ![gpio_wiring](../../img/gpio_demo.png)